akce/chez-socket/README.md

 ### Extensions

-(import (socket extended)) to use [srfi-106] plus local extensions.
+(import (socket)) to use [srfi-106] plus local extensions.
 These are highly experimental and have lots of room for improvement.

 These include: